macnick/RPG-game/README.md

 <img src="assets/screens/input.png">
 </p>

-Enter you name or avatar in the first screen and click on 'Play Now' button.
+Enter your name or avatar on the first screen and click on 'Play Now' button.

 <p align="center">
 <img src="assets/screens/menu.png">
 </p>

-Next screen is here you control the game.
+Next screen is where you control the game.
 You have 4 options:

 2. #### Play